 For questions, please email firstname.lastname@example.org

-Please check this webpage for any updates regarding our reopening plans and COVID-19 safety policies.
+Please check this webpage for any updates regarding our COVID-19 safety policies and procedures.
 The “Last Updated” date at the top of the page will indicate when the information was last refreshed.
-We also encourage subscribing to the LINES Dance Center email list for announcements.
+We also encourage subscribing to the LINES Dance Center email list for the most up-to-date information.

 26 Seventh Street, 5th Floor